 What is Paneer

-Palak paneer is Indian cheese in a luscious curried spinach sauce.
+Paneer is an Indian fresh cheese or cottage cheese.
+To make the Indian dish palak paneer, it is simmered in a luscious curry scented pureed spinach sauce.
 What’s not to love?
 The flavor is rich and creamy, with a hint of tanginess.
 Cooked into the bright green curried spinach sauce, it becomes tender and, although it seems impossible, even more creamy

 Where do you get paneer?